Corporations Just Quietly Changed How the Web Works - Slashdot

 What bothers me is people changing standards at a whim to enrich corporations without the consequences.
 Another poster for example mentioned malware.
 THIS IS AWESOME FOR RANSOMWARE.
 No Anti virus product in the world can scan for it as the DRM protects it's contents from being viewed or scanned.

-You just go to pornhub.com or xhamster and an infected h.264 codec wit
+You just go to pornhub.com or xhamster and an infected h.264 codec with executable code embedded in runs on unchecked as your systems security is prevented from stopping it by DRM.

+New Malware can use HTML 5 with EME embedded in for the payload and won't be able to be stopped or scanned or researched either.
+A nightmare is an understatement.
+What's next?
+Facebook might use EME version 2 which bans 'view page source' to protect it's intellectual copyright.
+Javascript will be undebugable next.
+More malware can come in as a result and people will not know how the web works anymore as you can't debug or view javascript or HTML 5 anymore.

+Any corporation can come in and buy it's seat and voting right to protect it's self interests of more profit without consideration from anyone else.

 I don't get it (Score:2)